Book and Documentary Heritage Museum of Iran

-The Book and Documentary Heritage Museum of Iran, an artistic historical museum based on the display of paper works, is one of the sections of the National Library and Archives of Iran.
+The Book and Documentary Heritage Museum of Iran (موزه کتاب و میراث مستند ایران), is an artistic historical museum based on the display of paper works, is one of the sections of the National Library and Archives of Iran.

 In this museum, a selection of historical works including books and non-books materials, documents, manuscripts, calligraphic tableaux and painting, periodicals, rare and exquisite printed books and works related to celebrities are exhibited.

 History

 Located on Haqqani Highway in Tehran, the museum was inaugurated in February 2016.

 Earlier, the works of the National Library and Archives were exhibited independently in various halls.
 When Seyyed Reza Salehi Amiri was in charge of the library, a decision was made to change the use of one of the repositories to focus on the display of works and the official opening of a museum for the National Library and Archives of Iran.
 The purpose of its foundation was to promote the culture of society and spread Iranian-Islamic culture.